Top Medical Schools in Canada

 • Degree: MD

-• Best fit for: Students comfortable with a faster program pace
+• Best fit for: Students comfortable with a faster programme pace and structured, discussion-based learning

 5. University of Alberta (Faculty of Medicine and Dentistry)